Fulgent Genetics Inc. (FLGT): Skating on Thin Ice? We Know the Answer

-Fulgent Genetics Inc. (NASDAQ:FLGT) went down by -9.71% from its latest closing price compared to the recent 1-year high of $189.89.
-The company’s stock price has collected -12.99% of loss in the last five trading sessions.
+Fulgent Genetics Inc. (NASDAQ:FLGT) went up by 9.79% from its latest closing price compared to the recent 1-year high of $189.89.
+The company’s stock price has collected -4.34% of loss in the last five trading sessions.
 Press Release reported on 05/10/21 that Fulgent Genetics Announces Incremental Strategic Investment in Chinese Joint Venture, FF Gene Biotech

 >> 7 Top Picks for the Post-Pandemic Economy <<